These are tentative policies that may change before the start of the course.

 Some of the data we will use in this course is unpublished, generously given to us by researchers both from Caltech and from other institutions.
 They have given us their data in good faith that it will be used only in this class.
 It is therefore imperative that you do not disseminate data sets that I ask you not to distribute anywhere outside of this class.

-You may work on your assignments with classmates, but each submission must be your own.
+You may work on your homework assignments with classmates, but each submission must be your own.
 You must indicate with whom you collaborated on the top of each problem.
 The exceptions are team-problems; you and your teammate(s) submit exactly the same assignment.
+You may not collaborate on exams.

-You may not consult solutions of homework problems from previous editions of this course.
+You may not consult solutions of homework or exam problems from previous editions of this course.

 You are free to consult references, literature, websites, blogs, etc., outside of the materials presented in class.
-(The exceptions are places where homework problems are completely worked out, such as previous editions of this or other courses, or other students’ work.
-In fact, you are encouraged to do so.)
-If you do, you must properly cite the sources in your homework.
+(The exceptions are places where homework problems are completely worked out, such as previous editions of this or other courses, or other students’ work.)
+In fact, you are encouraged to do so.
+If you do, you must properly cite the sources.

 Excused absences and extensions